WA university students & staff

 - Check your university emails for Library notifications;

 - Check your Borrower Information for due dates of items and return items on or before the due date;

 - Please note that overdue recalled items attract a daily fine until returned.

 If you do not pay fines you have incurred you may be blocked from borrowing at Curtin Library and your own university’s library.
 If an item is not returned, Curtin Library will bill your home library for the replacement cost of the item plus an administration cost.
 Once this has happened you will be required to reimburse to your own library any amounts paid on your behalf.

 Specialist services for clients with disabilities

-The Library aims to provide specialist services, facilities and equipment to students and staff with disabilities and/or medical conditions from other libraries in the scheme.
+The Library aims to provide specialist services, facilities and equipment to students and staff from other WA universities with disabilities and/or medical conditions. from other libraries in the scheme.
 Students and staff who need this assistance should register with the Equity Office of their home institution.